Google Jobs Scraper avatar

 Share

-Search Google Jobs by keyword and extract structured job listings — titles, companies, locations, descriptions, salaries, employment types, apply URLs, and qualification highlights.
+Search Google Jobs by keyword and extract structured job listings — titles, companies, locations, salaries, employment types, source domains, and posting dates by default.
+Optional detail fetching adds descriptions, apply URLs, and qualification highlights when you enable it.
 Supports location filtering, country, and language settings.

 What does Google Jobs Scraper do?